rdegges/rdegges-blog/articles/2010/the-purely-functional-python-brainfuck-challe.md

-Title: The Purely Functional Python Brainfuck Challenge
+Author: Randall Degges
 Date: 2010-07-05 20:00
-Author: Randall Degges
+Slug: the-purely-functional-python-brainfuck-challenge
 Tags: programming, python, brainfuck
+Title: The Purely Functional Python Brainfuck Challenge

 As some of you know, I am very close friends with the people over at